 The Act states that the relationship between the parties need not be contractual.
 Hence, disputes in tort (relating to the contract) can also be referred to arbitration.
 "Generally and traditionally all disputes relating to rights in personam are considered to be amenable to arbitration; and all disputes relating to rights in rem are required to be adjudicated by courts and public tribunals."
 Booz Allen & Hamilton Inc. v.
 SEBI Home Finance Ltd. - (2011) 5 SCC 532.
 Examples of non-arbitrable disputes are: disputes relating to a criminal offence; matrimonial disputes; child custody; guardianship; insolvency; winding up; and testamentary matters.
+The Supreme Court in a recent decision in Shri Vimal Kishor Shah & Ors v.
+Mr. Jayesh Dinesh Shah & Ors; AIR (2016) SC 3889, has now carved out a new category of non-arbitrable disputes, namely disputes arising out of trust deeds and the Trust Act 1882 (i.e. relating to private trusts).
+This is on the ground of implied exclusion in view of a complete and comprehensive code for dispute resolution under the provisions of the Trust Act, which envisages recourse to civil courts in this regard.

-Another (court sanctified approach) to determine arbitrability is to see whether the parties can make a settlement regarding their dispute on a subject matter of private contract.
+Another (court-sanctioned) approach to determine arbitrability is to see whether the parties can make a settlement regarding their dispute a subject matter of a private contract.
 (Olympus Superstructures v.
 Meena Khetan - (1999) 5 SCC 651.)
 The court here relied on Halsbury's Laws of England stating that the differences or disputes which can be referred to arbitration must consist of "...a justiciable issue, triable civilly.
 A fair test of this is whether the difference can be compromised lawfully by way of accord and satisfaction".
-(4th Edition, volume 2, paragraph 503.)
+(4th Edition, volume 2, para.
+503.)

-Where serious fraud has been alleged the dispute was considered to be non-arbitrable (N. Radhakrishnan v.
-Maestro Engineers, (2010) 1 SCC 72) and courts refused to refer parties to arbitration under Section 8 of the Act.
-But that was in the past.
-In World Sport Group (Mauritius) Ltd. v.
+Where serious fraud was alleged, the dispute was considered to be non-arbitrable (N.Radhakrishnan v.
+Maestro Engineers, (2010) 1 SCC 72) and courts refused to refer the parties to arbitration under Section 8 of the Act.
+The law seemed to take a turn in World Sport Group (Mauritius) Ltd. v.
 MSM Satellite (Singapore) Pte.
-Ltd., pronounced on 24 January 2014, the Supreme Court departed from N. Radhakrishnan and held that in the case of foreign seated arbitrations (covered by Section 45 of the Act), the Court can decline to make a reference of a dispute covered by the arbitration agreement only if it comes to the conclusion that the arbitration agreement is null and void, inoperative or incapable of being performed, and not on the grounds that allegations of fraud or misrepresentation are involved.
+Ltd., pronounced on 24 January 2014, when the Supreme Court departed from N. Radhakrishnan and held that in the case of foreign-seated arbitrations (covered by Section 45 of the Act), the Court can decline to make a reference of a dispute covered by the arbitration agreement only if it comes to the conclusion that the arbitration agreement is null and void, inoperative or incapable of being performed, and not on the grounds that allegations of fraud or misrepresentation are involved.
 Another decision of the Supreme Court in Swiss Timing Limited v.
 Organising Committee, Commonwealth Games 2010, Delhi - (2014) 6 SCC 677 held N. Radhakrishnan to be per incuriam and that allegations of serious fraud are arbitrable even in relation to domestic arbitrations.
-Several cases are now following this line and the amended Act (2015) also nullifies the effect of N. Radhakrishnan.
-However, (whilst the courts will not interfere with the arbitral process) the position of arbitrability of serious fraud is still a grey area as non-arbitrability of subject matter of the dispute is a ground for setting aside an arbitral award (Section 34 (b) (i) of the Act).
-Thus, while a reference to arbitration cannot be stalled on the ground that serious fraud is involved, whether or not it is arbitrable will still be an issue before the court considering the setting aside of an award petition.
+The controversy, however, remains.
+In a recent case decided by the Supreme Court in Ayyasamy v.
+A. Paramasivan and Ors., (2016) 10 SCC 386, the Supreme Court clarified that Swiss Timing could not have overruled Radhakrishnan (as the former was a Section 11 ruling which does not have precedential value).
+Moreover, while it held that a mere allegation of fraud may not be a ground to nullify an arbitration agreement, there may be cases where a criminal offence is made out or the issue is so complex that it can only be decided by a civil court on appreciation of voluminous evidence which needs to be produced.
+The Judgment, thus, sets the clock back, at least for domestic-seated arbitrations, and gives room to allow a civil suit to be filed and proceeded with, bypassing the arbitration agreement.